 1. Set up a Quality Management System that includes the following:

 2. Conduct a fundamental rights impact assessment considering aspects such as the potential negative impact on marginalized groups and the environment.
-[Latest addition to high-risk obligations in last EU parliament key committee vote on 11th May 2023]

 3. Provide contact information for users / other stakeholders.